zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 2. Set its OSC receive to `/live/track/get/volume`
 3. Attach the `db_label.lua` script
 4. Test that it shows dB values when fader moves
-5. Confirm it shows "-inf" at minimum
+5. Confirm it shows "-" when track is unmapped

 ## Script Versions - Updated
 | Script | Version | Purpose |